Find Nursing Schools

 Public Public vs. Private

-Approximately 5% of the students who attend this school take out loans.
-The typical student loan amount is $3,472 a year.
-CCRI has a 5.0% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Approximately 6% of the students who attend this school take out loans.
+The average amount of student loans is $3,241 a year.
+This school’s student loan default rate of 10.7% is close to the national average of 10.8%.

 #3